bjones1/CodeChat_Editor/docs/implementation.md

 - Save the file to disk.
 - If dirty, re-load the file.

+#### HTML to Markdown transformation

+Currently, Turndown translates HTML to Markdown, then Prettier word-wraps the result.
+This has several problems:

+- There are several bugs/open issues in Turndown; however, this package is no longer maintained.
+- Turndown doesn't have a good way to deal with raw HTML intermingled with Markdown; since raw HTML can change the meaning of HTML through styles, this is hard to avoid.
+But it still produces ugly results.
+- Prettier translates setext-style headings to ATX headings, which I don't like.
+- Because both packages are written in Javascript, they run in the browser.
+  However, we need to run processing at the HTML level on the server first, requiring some round trips between client and sever in the future.

+To build Turndown, simply execute `npm run build` or `npm run test`.

 ### IDE/editor integration

 The IDE extension client (IDE for short) and the CodeChat Editor Client (or